dliptai/gh2slurm/README.md

 A pattern for using GitHub Issues as a persistent, human-readable job queue that triggers work on a Slurm cluster from GitHub Actions.

+> This repo is a **template** — not a ready-to-run codebase.
+Fork it, adapt the Slurm scripts to your workflow, point the broker at your queue repo, and submit.
+Everything here is illustrative; swap each piece for your own.

 ## Overview

 This project implements a job queue where:
 - GitHub Actions creates issues to represent work items
 - A Slurm broker polls the queue and processes items
 - Results are tracked through issue labels and comments

+## Who is this for?

+**HPC users**, not cluster admins.
+You don't need admin privileges to set this up — just a GitHub account and access to a Slurm cluster.
+All jobs run as your user account.

+If you can submit Slurm jobs from the command line, you can use this.

+## What it's not

+This is **not** a "run generic GitHub Actions on Slurm" system, such as [gha-slurm](https://github.com/ripley-cloud/gha-slurm) or [slurm-gha](https://github.com/WATonomous/slurm-gha).
+In those projects, you upload a full `.github/workflows/*.yml` and the Slurm cluster executes every step inside containers — the cluster becomes an Action runner.

+Here, the workflow already lives **on the cluster** as regular Slurm scripts.
+The GitHub issue is just a lightweight trigger with minimal input — typically a commit hash and a few parameters.
+The actual workflow (build → benchmark → publish) can be hidden away on the cluster; you never see the individual Slurm scripts from GitHub unless you want to.

+In short: GitHub issues don't *contain* the work, they *describe what work to run*.

+### Security note

+This design keeps the trust boundary small.
+Instead of running every step of a workflow on your cluster — third-party actions, arbitrary commands, unknown dependencies — you only run the few Slurm scripts you already wrote and control.

+Supply chain risk is low because you're not pulling arbitrary action code into your cluster.
+You're passing a small JSON payload to scripts that already exist there.
+The trade-off is that you're trusting the issue body: if anyone can create issues in the queue repo, they could inject arbitrary parameters, so limit who can create issues via repo-level access control.
+But it's a simpler trust model than having arbitrary workflow steps run on your cluster.

 ## Key Design Decisions